Shahril-Iskandar/personal-whatsapp-automation/README.md

 ## Usage Instructions
 ### Step 1: Prepare Your Contact List
-1. Create a text file containing the group names followed by a comma and the number of people to tag.
-See example in `testgroup.txt`
+1. Create a text file containing the group names and number of people to tag.
+See example in `testgroup.txt`.

 ### Step 2: Customize Your Message
-1. Open message.py.
+1. Open `message.py`.
 2. Edit the file to include any attachment path and your desired message.
 Each new line in `message.py` should be a new variable string to form a paragraph.

 ### Step 3: Add New Emojis (Optional)